 Steering and Cornering

 As an American muscle car, the Chevrolet Camaro GT4 follows the reputation of possessing more understeer than a lively Porsche.
-However, it is a very consistent car, it turns left and right, and it is able to handle corners very well.
+However, it is a very consistent car, it turns left and right, and it can handle corners very well.

 Overall, this characteristic of reliability continues through most on-track scenarios.
 The slight tendency to understeer rather than oversteer means it is easy to handle and approach and therefore performs in most scenarios.
 The only department where you may find yourself struggling with the Camaro is in low-speed corners, where its weight and front-engine design won’t play to its advantage.